RhetTbull/osxphotos/README.md

 {exif.lens_model}               Lens model from original photo's EXIF
                                 information as imported by Photos, e.g.
                                 'iPhone 6s back camera 4.15mm f/2.2'
-{uuid}                          Photo's internal universally unique identifier
+{uuid}                          Photo's internal universally unique
-                                (UUID) for the photo, a 36-character string unique to the photo, e.g.
+                                identifier (UUID) for the photo, a
+                                36-character string unique to the photo,
-                                '128FB4C6-0B16-4E7D-9108-FB2E90DA1546'
+                                e.g. '128FB4C6-0B16-4E7D-9108-FB2E90DA1546'
 {id}                            A unique number for the photo based on its
                                 primary key in the Photos database.
 A sequential integer, e.g. 1, 2, 3...etc.
                                 Each asset associated with a photo (e.g. an image and Live Photo preview) will share the same id.
 May be formatted using a python string format code.
 For example, to format as a 5-digit integer and pad with zeros, use '{id:05d}' which results in 00001, 00002,
                                 00003...etc.
 {album_seq}                     An integer, starting at 0, indicating the
                                 photo's index (sequence) in the containing
                                 album.
-Only valid when used in a '--filename' template and only when '{album}' or
+Only valid when used in a '-- filename' template and only when '{album}'
-                                '{folder_album}' is used in the '--directory'
-                                template.
-For example '--directory
+                                or '{folder_album}' is used in the '-- directory' template.
+For example '--
-                                "{folder_album}" --filename
+                                directory "{folder_album}" --filename
                                 "{album_seq}_{original_name}"'.
 To start
                                 counting at a value other than 0, append append a period and the starting value to the field name.
 For example, to start counting at 1 instead of 0: '{album_seq.1}'.
                                 May be formatted using a python string format code.
-                                For example, to format as a 5-digit integer and pad with zeros, use '{album_seq:05d}'
+For example, to format as a 5-digit integer and pad with zeros, use '{album_seq:05d}' which results in 00000,
-                                which results in 00000, 00001, 00002...etc.
+                                00001, 00002...etc.
+This may result in
-                                This may result in incorrect sequences if you have duplicate albums with the same name; see also '{folder_album_seq}'.
+                                incorrect sequences if you have duplicate
+                                albums with the same name; see also '{folder_album_seq}'.
 {folder_album_seq}              An integer, starting at 0, indicating the
                                 photo's index (sequence) in the containing
                                 album and folder path.
-Only valid when used in a '--filename' template and only when
-                                '{folder_album}' is used in the '--directory'
+Only valid when used in a '--filename' template and only when '{folder_album}' is used in the '--
-                                template.
-For example '--directory
+                                directory' template.
+For example '--
-                                "{folder_album}" --filename
+                                directory "{folder_album}" --filename
                                 "{folder_album_seq}_{original_name}"'.
 To
                                 start counting at a value other than 0, append append a period and the starting value to the field name.
-For example, to start counting at 1 instead of 0: '{folder_album_seq.1}' May be formatted using a python string format code.
+For example, to start counting at 1 instead of 0:
+                                '{folder_album_seq.1}' May be formatted
-                                For example, to format as a 5-digit integer and pad with zeros, use
+                                using a python string format code.
+For example, to format as a 5-digit integer and pad with zeros, use '{folder_album_seq:05d}'
-                                '{folder_album_seq:05d}' which results in
-                                00000, 00001, 00002...etc.
-This may result in
+                                which results in 00000, 00001, 00002...etc.
-                                incorrect sequences if you have duplicate
-                                albums with the same name in the same folder;
-                                see also '{album_seq}'.
+                                This may result in incorrect sequences if you have duplicate albums with the same name in the same folder; see also '{album_seq}'.
 {comma}                         A comma: ',' {semicolon}                     A semicolon: ';' {questionmark}                  A question mark: '?'